 Getaround and Turo locations in the U.S. and Europe

 Getaround has car-share providers in 300 cities in 28 U.S. states plus the District of Columbia; see the complete list here.
-You can also rent in several countries in Europe: the United Kingdom, Germany, France, Spain, Belgium and Austria.
+You can also rent in several countries in Europe: the United Kingdom, Germany, France, Spain, Belgium, Norway and Austria.

 Turo’s website says it operates in 7,500 cities in the U.S., Canada and the United Kingdom.
 Based on our search, Turo seemed to have more cars available in midsize U.S. cities than Getaround or Zipcar.